qtc-de/container-arsenal/README.md

 -----

 The following paragraph lists all currently available containers inside the arsenal.
-Notice that each container folder contains a seperate *README.md* where you can find more specific information about the corresponding container.
+Notice that each container folder contains a separate *README.md* where you can find more specific information about the corresponding container.
 Just click on the links listed below!

 * [ajp](car/resources/containers/ajp) - AJP proxy server to access JSERV ports via HTTP.